 Condition Description Section in report where addressed School Transport Plan Prior to the commencement of operation, a School Transport Plan (STP), must be submitted to the satisfaction of the Planning Secretary to promote the use of active and sustainable transport modes.
 The plan must: (a) be prepared by a suitably qualified traffic consultant in consultation with Council and (Sydney Coordination Office) Transport for NSW.
-Sections 2.2.3, 2.4 and Appendix A D17 (b) be based on the STP submitted with the RtS Meadowbank Education and Employment Precinct Schools Project Travel Plan dated 28 February 2020 and prepared by GTA Consultants (now Stantec), and include the following additional measures recommended by TfNSW: i) including training courses for students on safe walking, riding and public transport use as the Student Targeted Actions. ii) installation of next service departure screens for T9 rail services at Meadowbank Station (and bus services, if possible e.g. Victoria Road bus services) in the lobby to encourage public transport use. iii) develop and deliver a robust communications strategy for the Travel Plan to users of the site prior to occupation which includes key messages on how to travel including prioritising public and active transport as well as road safety messages.
-Sections 2.2.4, 2.2.6 and Appendix B (c) include objectives and modes share targets (i.e. site and land use specific, measurable and achievable and timeframes for implementation) to define the direction and purpose of the STP.
-Sections 2.1, 2.2.1 and 2.2.2 (d) include specific tools and actions to help achieve the objectives and mode share targets Section 2.2 and Appendix B
+This report D17 (b) be based on the STP submitted with the RtS Meadowbank Education and Employment Precinct Schools Project Travel Plan dated 28 February 2020 and prepared by GTA Consultants (now Stantec), and include the following additional measures recommended by TfNSW: i) including training courses for students on safe walking, riding and public transport use as the Student Targeted Actions. ii) installation of next service departure screens for T9 rail services at Meadowbank Station (and bus services, if possible e.g. Victoria Road bus services) in the lobby to encourage public transport use. iii) develop and deliver a robust communications strategy for the Travel Plan to users of the site prior to occupation which includes key messages on how to travel including prioritising public and active transport as well as road safety messages.
+Sections 5.2 and Appendix B (c) include objectives and modes share targets (i.e. site and land use specific, measurable and achievable and timeframes for implementation) to define the direction and purpose of the STP.
+Section 5.2 (d) include specific tools and actions to help achieve the objectives and mode share targets Section 5.2 and Appendix B